aws-samples/aws-serverless-workshop-innovator-island/5-park-stats/2-simulator/README.md

 ## Next steps

 At this stage, the simulation is running and logging output to Kinesis.
 Your delivery stream is aggregating the data into the dedicated S3 bucket.
+Wait until the simulation finishes before continuing.

 Next, you will analyze the data for business insights with Amazon QuickSight.
 To start the next section, [click here to continue](../3-quicksight/README.md).